-For the lorry and bus category, you’ll need to score 85 out of 100 to pass your theory driving exam.
-In the same category, you will have to score 67 out of 100 to pass your hazard perception section of the theory test.
+You’ll need to score 85 out of 100 for the lorry and bus category to pass your theory driving exam.
+In the same category, you must score 67 out of 100 to pass your hazard perception section of the theory test.

 So, what should you do to pass your theory driving test on your first attempt?

-For your multiple-choice exam, you are required to answer correctly fifty questions covering from the fourteen official question categories set by the DVSA.
-The topics covered include accidents, attitude, alertness, other types of vehicle, safety margins, rules of the road, road and traffic signs, vulnerable road users, vehicle handling, safety and your vehicle, safety, and your vehicle, among others.
+For your multiple-choice exam, you must correctly answer fifty questions covering the fourteen official question categories set by the DVSA.
+The topics covered include accidents, attitude, alertness, other types of vehicles, safety margins, rules of the road, road and traffic signs, vulnerable road users, vehicle handling, safety, and your vehicle, and your vehicle, among others.

 There is no secret to passing your theory driving exam.
-You only need to find the right reading and learning materials and practice hard enough.
+You must only find the right reading and learning materials and practice hard enough.
 If you prepare well in advance, there is a high chance you’ll excel in your official DVSA driving UK theory test.
-And apart from sourcing your learning and revision materials from DVSA, you can also search online for practice theory driving exams.
-There are many online platforms that provide not only quality reading materials, but numerous practice questions and answers that are strikingly similar to the actual DVSA theory driving test.
+Apart from sourcing your learning and revision materials from DVSA, you can also search online for practice theory driving exams.
+Many online platforms provide quality reading materials and numerous practice questions and answers that are strikingly similar to the actual DVSA theory driving test.
 Of course, you should ensure that whatever material you are using is up to date!

 What will happen if I fail my UK driving theory exam?

 If it turns out that you have failed your theory test, you are free to reapply the following day.
-However, you will be forced to wait for another three working days before you can retake your theory UK driving test.
+However, you must wait another three working days before retaking your Theory UK driving test.
 If you don’t pass your theory driving test the first time, don’t fret!
 For your information, nearly half of learners fail their UK driving theory exam.
-Just try to relax and don’t beat yourself up about this too much.
-Go back to the drawing board and read and revise as much as possible before the resit, and boost your confidence with official DVSA style practice tests.
+Just relax, and don’t beat yourself up about this too much.
+Return to the drawing board, read and revise as much as possible before the resit, and boost your confidence with official DVSA-style practice tests.

 As earlier explained, there is no substitute for investing your time in revision work.
-The theory driving exam questions will be randomly selected, so you need to be confident answering all the questions in your official DVSA theory exam handbook, which has at least 700 questions.
+The theory driving exam questions will be randomly selected, so you must be confident in answering all the questions in your official DVSA theory exam handbook, which has at least 700 questions.
 What’s more, practice your hazard perception questions as well.
-Learn to answer the questions under pressure by asking your friends to supervise you, bearing in mind that you’ll only 57 minutes to correctly answer 50 questions!
+Learn to answer the questions under pressure by asking your friends to supervise you, bearing in mind that you’ll only have 57 minutes to answer 50 questions correctly!